 Coaching Statistics That Prove The ROI of Coaching to Executives

 Now that you have solidified a formula to calculate your coaching ROI, it’s time to impress your organization’s executives and management with the best coaching statistics.
 If the executives are apprehensive about the cost of business coaching, present your findings in a PowerPoint presentation.
-You can use some of the following industry statistics to make your case:
+You can use some of the following coaching statistics to make your case:

 - According to the International Coaching Federation (ICF), 86% of organizations saw an ROI on their Coaching engagements, and 96% of those who had an Executive Coach said they would repeat the process again.
 Behind these results were tangible as well as intangible factors.
 Tangible factors were areas such as increased productivity, higher levels of overall employee performance, reduced costs, growth in revenue and sales, higher employee retention, and higher engagement of employees.
 Intangible factors were increased confidence of those being coached, improved communication, stronger employee, and peer-to-peer, and key stakeholder relationships.